umbopepato/visua-website/_guide/writing-plugins.md

  |-- .gitignore
  |-- index.ts
  |-- package.json
+ |-- package-lock.json
+ |-- README.md
  |-- tsconfig.json
 ```

 #### Plugin class

-A visua plugin in its most basic form is a typescript class extending visua's `Plugin` class.
+A visua plugin in its most basic form is a typescript class extending `Plugin`.

 In `index.ts` you'll find an empty implementation of `Plugin`: